disk91/WioLoRaWANFieldTester/doc/ObtainCredsFromHelium.md

 Go back to [installation page](SETUP.md) to continue the configuration

-## Access the device credentials (For developpers)
+## Access the device credentials (For developers)

-This is only for developper, quick install do not requires to care about this part.
+This is only for developer, quick install do not requires to care about this part.
 Developers can prefer to force certain credentials instead of re-configuring the device after each firmware upload.
 In this case, the file key.h can be modified to contain the device credentials.

 To get these credential, access the device detail page the same way as previously.